Dionmok/Crowd-Sourced-Travel-Planner/README.md

 # Crowd-Sourced-Travel-Planner

 ## Description
 Welcome!!
-This is app aims to allow users to plan their trips by adding expereinces from previous travelers and locals.
+This app aims to allow users to plan their trips by adding experiences from previous travelers and locals.

 ## Work Qaulity and Guidelines
 *Tests:* Unit tests should be implemented for all backend features.
 Testing should be a combination of Unit Tests (testing framework to be determined) and manual tests.